Trucks Hauling Heavy Loads: Start Here

 Majority of states in the U.S give heavy haulers a schedule on the road.
 Commonly, it is set from Mondays to Fridays with a travel window between 30 minutes before sunrise until 30 minutes after sunset.
 Hauling during weekends and holidays can also restricted.
 To ensure road readiness, always:

-- Have your state-specific permits and requirements ready.
+- Permits: Have your state-specific permits and requirements ready.

-- Ask your driver to keep the route mapping handy at all times.
+- Route mapping: Ask your driver to keep the route mapping handy at all times.

-- Calculate the total distance of the trip as accurately as possible.
+- Total distance: Calculate the total distance of the trip as accurately as possible.

 Proper permits, as well as licensing certificates, are also mandatory, and requirements differ according to state.
 In addition, you should also be aware of accessorial charges that shippers must pay on top of the per-mile rate.
 Common accessorial charges include: